-Our costs for accommodation were again slightly less than the previous year, owing primarily to a decline in building operating costs, particularly utilities.
-Accommodation costs declined as a percentage of total spending and should remain stable or decline further under the terms of the lease renewal completed in the fall of 2011.
+Our costs for accommodation were again slightly less than last year, owing primarily to a decline in building operating costs, particularly utilities.
+Accommodation costs declined as a percentage of total spending and will decline further because the Office aggressively negotiated a rent reduction as part of the lease renewal terms commencing in the fall of 2011.